This Stok Kangri trip report was written by experienced guide John Healy about his adventures in August 2017.

-Diversity could be the key word to describe this August’s Stok Kangri trek and climb.
-From weaving through the chaotic hustle and bustle in the heat of Delhi’s city to the quiet trails amid a seemingly endless network of canyons, valleys and high passes, there always seemed to be something interesting developing around the next corner.
+Diversity could be the keyword to describe the Stok Kangri climb.
+From weaving through the chaotic hustle and bustle in the heart of Delhi’s city to the quiet trails amid a seemingly endless network of canyons, valleys and high passes, there always seemed to be something interesting developing around the next corner.

 Getting to Ladakh